Skip to main content

 Quick Start

-pyAutoPort is a BASH/ZSH toolset for communicating with a Device Under Test (DUT) connected via UART and/or ADB.
-Embedded system engineers can use this toolset for automating tests.
+pyAutoPort is a collection of BASH/ZSH tools that makes it easier and more consistent to communicate with a Device Under Test (DUT) connected via UART or ADB.
+It's built for embedded system engineers to automate testing.

 These commands can be executed directly from the terminal as system commands.